-So let me share one of such cases that came to me from a city dweller, educated and smart but unaware of her own trappings!
+So let me share one such case that came to me from a city dweller – educated and smart but unaware of her own trappings!

-Here Meera appears to be doing what could be called as the greatest service, but the truth is far from that.
-As a benefactor, she is crippling the taker and is dependent on Anay for her own self-worth.
+Here Meera appears to be doing “the greatest service”, but the truth is far from that.
+As a benefactor, she is crippling the taker, while at the same time she is dependent on Anay for her own self-worth.
 Her whole life revolves around supporting and enabling her husband.
-Even though she has her best intentions at heart, her actions are taking things in an entirely different direction.
+Even though she has the best intentions, her actions are taking things in an entirely different direction.

 CHECKLIST OF CO- DEPENDENT RELATIONSHIPS